liamhan0905/Coursera-DeepLearning/course2_Improving_Deep_Neural_Networks/README.md

 - Some advantages of Adam include:
   - Relatively low memory requirements (though higher than gradient descent and gradient descent with momentum)
   - Usually works well even with little tuning of hyperparameters (except  αα )

+  ### Key points from "Tensorflow Tutorial" project assignment (Week 3)
+- Create placeholders
+- Specify the computation graph corresponding to operations you want to compute
+- Create the session
+- Run the session, using a feed dictionary if necessary to specify placeholder variables' values.
+- Built neural network in tensorflow capable of recognizing an image with high accuracy(SIGNS dataset)
+- Tensorflow is a programming framework used in deep learning
+- The two main object classes in tensorflow are Tensors and Operators.
+- When you code in tensorflow you have to take the following steps:
+  - Create a graph containing Tensors (Variables, Placeholders ...) and Operations (tf.matmul, tf.add, ...)
+  - Create a session
+  - Initialize the session
+  - Run the session to execute the graph
+- You can execute the graph multiple times as you've seen in model()
+- The backpropagation and optimization is automatically done when running the session on the "optimizer" object.